abdelfattah-lab/Kratos-explorer/README.md

     - `BASH_RUN_SCRIPT`: directs the script to run *another bash script* in the background.
     - It is *optional* to make this script executable, since `run_bg.sh` will modify the permissions for you.
     - A sample bash script to use, `run_with_venv.sh`, has been included.
-    - Note the **known limitation in terminating the script**, as detailed at the top of this file.
+    - Note the **known limitation in terminating the script**, as detailed at the top of the sample bash script.
 3. To use the script:
     - Start execution: `./run_bg.sh start`
     - Stop execution: `./run_bg.sh stop`
-    - Retart execution: `./run_bg.sh start` (may not work as intended due to the limitation as detailed)
+    - Retart execution: `./run_bg.sh restart` (may not work as intended due to the limitation as detailed)

 When the script is running, there will be a few files generated:
 - `<script_name>.out`: This serves as the stdout of the script.